Sixth Form

 • GCSE or Functional Skills in English and Maths

-• A Levels or Entry Level, L1, L2 and L3 courses in a variety of subjects
+• A Levels or L1, L2 and L3 courses in a variety of subjects

 Work Placements

-To help the students in their preparation for adulthood we put a large emphasis on work placement programmes.
+To help prepare the students for adulthood, a large emphasis is placed on the importance of work placement programmes.

 We benefit from a designated Work Placement Co-ordinator who is tasked with finding the students placements based on their educational course, interests and career aspirations.
 We endeavour to get as many students as possible regular suitable work placements as opposed to one off work experiences.
 For some of our students this has led to part-time paid employment alongside their education.

-A work placement pack is generated before the student begins the placement providing clear information for the employer and the school.
-Built into the pack is an opportunity for reflection by the student, used to help their development.
-The Work Placement Co-ordinator also aids the students in creating or improving their CV’s ready for moving into the world of work.
+A work placement pack is provided before the student begins the placement providing clear information for the employer and the student.
+Built into the pack is an opportunity for reflection by the student and this helps to support their development.
+The Sixth Form Team also supports students in creating or developing their CV’s in preparation for moving on to the world of work.

 Life Skills